 Having the right accommodations is key if you want to succeed at your internship.
-At Gi2C, we offer our Premium Package Internship Program members a four-week stay at a shared coed serviced apartment in a central location.
+At Gi2C, we offer our Optimum Internship Program Package interns a housing assistance.
 The hotel-style apartments are clean, functional, meet Western standards and come with a daily set of fresh towels and bed linens.
-Those who opt for our Standard Internship Program must find accommodations on their own however Gi2C can assist you with this matter if needed.
+Those who opt for our Light Internship Program Package must find accommodations on their own.

 Interns should make use of the four weeks to look for subsequent accommodations for the remainder of their internships and stay in China.
 We at Gi2C can assist you with accommodation by providing contacts and links to help you find affordable housing.
 Often, interns will find accommodations with other interns and live as roommates, and we encourage you to do the same.
 Renting an apartment with other interns is great value for your money, not to mention fun!
 Check out some photos below of some accommodations in Beijing and Shanghai.
 Prices vary depending on location, quality, apartment amenities and number of rooms.

 A PRIVATE APARTMENT

 (Cost averages between 700USD ~ 2000USD per month)

 A private apartment is for one occupant and is not a roommate situation like the description above.
 In Beijing or Shanghai, you can find a one-room apartment (a bachelor pad or studio) or a one-bedroom apartment with a separate living room.
 Keep in mind that studio or one-bedroom apartments in these three cities do not come cheap.
 Also available are serviced apartments that are run like hotels and come with cleaning services and other hotel-like amenities (see the serviced apartment description above).